Upper Canada College: Beginnings and growth

-UCC was founded in 1829 by Major-General Sir John Colborne (later Lord Seaton), then Lieutenant Governor of Upper Canada, in the hopes that it would serve as a feeder school to the newly established King's College (now known as the University of Toronto).
+UCC was founded in 1829 by Major-General Sir John Colborne (later the 1st Baron Seaton), then Lieutenant Governor of Upper Canada, in the hopes that it would serve as a feeder school to the newly established King's College (now known as the University of Toronto).
 UCC was modelled on the public schools of Great Britain, such as Eton College.
 Though now an independent school, the college was created with public funds, including an initial land grant of 6,000 acres of crown lands, later increased to 66,000 acres.

-The school began teaching in the original Royal Grammar School; however, within a year it was established on its own campus, known as Russell Square, at the north-west corner of King and Simcoe streets.
+The school began teaching in the original Royal Grammar School.
+However, within a year, it was established on its own campus, known as Russell Square, at the north-west corner of King and Simcoe streets.
 Colborne brought educated men from the United Kingdom's Cambridge and Oxford Universities, attracting them with high salaries.
 Still, despite ever increasing enrolment, popularity with leading families of the day (both from the local Family Compact and from abroad); a visit in 1847 from the Governor General of the Province of Canada, the Earl of Elgin; and praise from many, including Charles Dickens, UCC was faced with closure on a number of occasions.
 Opponents of elitism sought to curtail provincial government funding and remove the college from its premises.

-The school survived its critics; it merged with King's College for a period after 1831 and moved 60 years later to its present location in Deer Park, then a rural area.
-The school expanded in 1902 to take in lower year students with the construction of a separate primary school building, the Prep, allowing for boys to be enrolled from Grade Three through to graduation.
+The school merged with King's College for a period after 1831 and moved 60 years later to its present location in Deer Park, then a rural area.
+The school expanded in 1902 to take in lower-year students with the construction of a separate primary school building, the Prep, allowing for boys to be enrolled from Grade Three through to graduation.

 In 1900, the government of Ontario stopped funding UCC, making it a completely independent school.
-By 1910, however, UCC was facing declining enrolment and capital; it considered selling the Deer Park campus for $1.125 million and moving again to become a full boarding school on a property purchased in Norval, Ontario.
+By 1910, however, UCC was facing declining enrolment and capital; it considered selling the Deer Park campus and moving again to become a full boarding school on a property purchased in Norval, Ontario.
 Plans were halted by the outbreak of the First World War, and the college remained where it was.
 It eventually thrived there, both physically and culturally, as the buildings were expanded and bright instructors attracted.